 Katherine Reidl '20 Connects Music and Business

-I'm an accounting major, and I’m always looking for ways to connect my accounting work to passion for live music.
-After graduation, I plan on attending graduate school to study music business or live music management.
+I'm an accounting major, and I’m always looking for ways to connect my accounting work to my passion for live music.

 School of Business students cover the Boston Music Awards.